-What is a good IRONMAN swim time?
+What is a competitive IRONMAN swim time?

 The swim is the discipline which strikes fear into the heart of most triathletes.
 Some will blitz round the 3.8KM in under an hour while others will come very close to, or miss the 2:20 cutoff.

 The average IRONMAN swim time is somewhere between 1:20 and 1:30.
 With good coaching and enough training, most people are capable of going under 90 minutes.
-Those who are older or who have disabilities might take longer, but the 2:20 cutoff is very generous, you just need to commit to your training.
+Those who are older or who have disabilities might take longer, but the 2:20 cutoff is pretty generous, you just need to commit to your training.

 Swimming over 90 minutes is not a failure by any means, an IRONMAN is a very long day, and an extra 10-15 minutes on the swim is nothing to be ashamed of.
 Remember, every IRONMAN finish is impressive.

-Over the 70.23 distance, the three hour mark is a solid target to aim for over the bike, which will require you to average 30KPH.
+Over the 70.3 distance, the three hour mark is a solid target to aim for over the bike, which will require you to average 30KPH.
 For a fit cyclist this won’t be overly challenging to hold on the flat, but to average this over the entirety of the 90KM including corners and hills is fairly impressive.

 The soundtrack of an IRONMAN marathon is the beeping of Garmin watches telling athletes they are running below their pace target.
 They set themselves a target which they planned to hold over the marathon, but everything is falling apart on them now.